steemit/condenser/src/app/help/en/faq.md

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="How_is_the_reward_pool_split_between_authors_and_curators">How is the reward pool split between authors and curators?</span>

 Up to 25% of a post's payout is awarded to curators (the people who upvoted the post) as a reward for discovering the content.
 The other 75% is awarded to the author.

 If curators vote for a post within the first 30 minutes of it being created, a portion of their curation reward is added to the author payout.
 This portion is linear to the age of the post between 0 and 30 minutes.
-Therefore upvoting at 15 minutes old will donate half of your potential curation reward to the author.
+As an example: upvoting at 15 minutes will donate half of your potential curation reward to the author.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Will_the_reward_pool_pay_out_more_or_less_depending_on_who_votes">Will the reward pool pay out more or less depending on who votes?</span>

 There is a fixed amount of STEEM coins that gets added to the rewards pool each day.
 In the short term, the amount of coins that get paid out may be higher or lower depending on the amount of voting activity, but over time it will pay out the full amount of rewards regardless of who votes.

 Votes in Steem are stake-weighted.
-Therefore voters with more STEEM Power have a greater influence over the allocation than voters with less SP, but their votes do not increase the amount of rewards.
+Therefore voters with more Steem Power have a greater influence over the allocation than voters with less SP, but their votes do not increase the amount of rewards in the rewards pool.

 <a href="#Table_of_Contents_Economics">^</a>
 ## <span id="Why_do_the_earnings_for_my_post_go_up_or_down">Why do the earnings for my post go up or down?</span>